 They can be made synthetically or can be found naturally.
 Dissociatives distort the user’s perception of reality and cause people to “dissociate” or feel that they see themselves from outside their own body.
 They may acquire a false sense of invincibility and then engage in risky behavior, such as driving under the influence of alcohol or having unprotected sex.
 Composed primarily of everyday household items, these medications cause brief feelings of euphoria.

 As the name suggests, inhalants are always inhaled in the form of gases or fumes.
 “Euphorizers” differ slightly between inhalants, but most people who abuse inhalants are willing to inhale any substance they may consume.
+Examples of inhalants include glue, gasoline, paint thinners, and nitrous oxide.
+Paint thinners are a common inhalant, and nitrous oxide is also frequently abused for its mind-altering effects.
 More commonly known as marijuana, cannabis acts as a hallucinogenic but also produces depressive effects.
 It is a Schedule I drug (i.e.

 However, people who do not require it medically often abuse marijuana.
 All medications, including prescription and illegal drugs, have serious health consequences for those who abuse them.
 There are four categories of medications, and each affects the body in different ways.
 Hallucinogens, narcotics, stimulants and depressants are addictive and can cause withdrawal symptoms when the user stops taking them.